intel/openvino-ai-plugins-gimp/README.md

 For detailed steps and tips please refer [User guide for Windows](./Docs/user_guide_for_windows_users.md).

 ### Linux
-This plugin is tested on Ubuntu 22.04.
-Building GIMP from source is recommended.<br>
+This plugin is tested on Ubuntu 24.04.
+Building GIMP from source is recommended.
+Flatpak is not supported.<br>
 For detailed steps and tips please refer to [Linux Installation Guide](./Docs/linux_install_guide.md).

 # OpenVINO™ Image Generator Plugin with Stable Diffusion